 A boutique is a smaller store that sells specialized or niche products for a specific clientele.
 For example, a boutique could carry formal wedding attire or glitzy gowns for pageants.
 There are even boutiques for fashionable pets.

 Boutiques tend to do well in the online retail space because of the narrow market they serve.
-Instead of trying to compete with mega online retailers like Zappos or Zulily, boutiques offer their customers select products like lingerie, jewelry, wedding gowns, or baby gear.
+Instead of competing with mega online retailers like Zappos or Zulily, boutiques offer their customers select products like lingerie, jewelry, wedding gowns, or baby gear.

-Once you select a niche for your boutique, there are a number of ways you can find vendors and suppliers.
+Once you select a niche for your boutique, there are several ways you can find vendors and suppliers.
 Your initial inventory budget will help determine your best buying options to ‘fill’ your store.
 But, even if you’re working on a very tight budget, you can explore the possibility of dropshipping partnerships where you won’t be billed for products until a customer makes a purchase.

 2. Amazon FBA

-Amazon is the world’s largest online retailer with more than $107 Billion in net sales in 2015 alone.
-You too can get a slice of that multi-billion-dollar pie when you sign up to sell via Amazon FBA.
+Amazon is the world’s largest online retailer, with almost $386 Billion in net sales in 2020 alone.
+You can get a slice of that multi-billion-dollar pie when you sign up to sell via Amazon FBA.

-Fulfillment By Amazon, commonly called FBA, is a program that lets you sell on the largest e-retailer without having to worry about housing inventory, picking, packing, shipping or customer service concerns.
-You just need to focus on finding inventory, listing items for sale, and sending them into Amazon.
+Fulfillment By Amazon, commonly called FBA, is a program that lets you sell on the largest e-retailer without having to worry about housing inventory, picking, packing, shipping, or customer service concerns.
+You just need to focus on finding inventory, listing items for sale, and sending them to Amazon.
 That’s it!
 Once you hand off your inventory to Amazon, they take care of the rest.

 This process, called retail arbitrage, allows you to purchase bargain-priced items that fit within your budget.
 Once your first wave of products sells, you can use the profits to scout and buy even more items as you continue to grow your Amazon storefront.